 Located in the heart of the Texas Hill Country in Uvalde County, Garner State Park is an idyllic RV destination offering gorgeous views of limestone hillsides and the majestic Frio River.
 You will be awed by the scenery that surrounds you in this beautiful state park including limestone cliffs, deep canyons, and towering mesas.
 Set within the Balcones Canyonlands, Garner State Park offers a picturesque setting for RV visitors since it features rocky hills and geological wonders including the Glen Rose Formation.

 If you visit during the peak season from Memorial Day to mid-August, you can enjoy all sorts of outdoor fun from swimming and kayaking to biking and summer dances.
-The off-season, from mid-August to Memorial Day, is a quieter, but just as enjoyable time in the park when you can have fun hiking and birdwatching.
+The off-season, from mid-August to Memorial Day, is quieter, but just as enjoyable when you can have fun hiking and birdwatching.
 The summer season is sunny and humid, while the cooler months are generally mild.
 No matter what time of year you make your motorhome trip to Garner State Park, you’ll be greeted with a wide range of fun-filled activities in the beautiful Texas countryside.

 RV Rentals in Garner State Park

 Garner State Park is easy to access off of U.S. Highway 83 about two hours west of San Antonio.
 Navigating within the park should not be difficult since from the park entrance you can drive along internal roads to all the camping areas and most of the hiking trailheads.
 During the busy season, the park may be closed to day visitors when it reaches maximum capacity.
 There are no limitations for driving motorhomes or large vehicles within the park.

 You shouldn’t have any problem finding parking for your vehicle or RV at Garner State Park.
 The state park map clearly designates all the parking areas located within the park.
 Most parking lots are located near the camping areas and restrooms, as well as near the Nature Trail.